 Broome is situated in Kimberley Western Australia's north-west, on the northern side of Indian Ocean's Roebuck Bay.
 A little port, Broome rose to prosperity in the 1860s with the discovery of abundant coastal pearl oyster beds.
 The town was founded officially in 1883 and named after Sir Frederick Broome.

-The city's population is around 15,000, growing up to over 45,000 per month during tourist season.
-The tidal range in Broome area can be up to 33 ft (10 m), which means the city overlooks large mangrove swamps and mud flats rich in wildlife.
-Tourists are attracted by the beaches and the "Golden Staircase to the Moon", seasonal optical illusion created by moonlight reflecting off the ocean floor.
+Town's population is around 15,000, growing up to over 45,000 per month during tourist season.
+The tidal range in Broome Harbour can be up to 34 ft (10,5 m), which results in large mangrove swamps and mud flats rich in wildlife.
+Tourists are attracted by the beaches and the "Golden Staircase to the Moon" - seasonal optical illusion created by moonlight reflecting off the ocean floor.
 Dinosaur footprints can be seen during low tide in the ocean bed west of the town, at Gantheaume Point.